William Goberd

-William Goberd was an English priest in the first half of the 16th century.
+William Goberd (died 1515) was an English priest in the early 16th century.

+A Fellow of Magdalen College, Oxford, Goberd was introduced to the church livings of Bicknor, Kent and Lydney, Gloucestershire as well as the rectory of Ross-on-Wye, Herefordshire.

-Goberd was educated at Magdalen College, Oxford.
-He held livings at Bicknor and Lydney.
-He became Treasurer of Hereford Cathedral in 1513, and Archdeacon of Shropshire in 1515, dying later that year.
+Elected Canon Treasurer of Hereford Cathedral in 1513, Goberd was appointed Archdeacon of Shropshire in 1515, dying later that year.